The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Regular positroid subdivisions of and from

+Checks for this section\footnote{A more detailed discussion of these checks can be found in the arXiv version of this paper (v3).} for small values of $n$ and $k$ have been performed using Wolfram Mathematica.
+In particular, we used the packages \texttt{`positroid'} \cite{Bourjaily:2012gy} and \texttt{`amplituhedronBoundaries'} \cite{LM}.
+This allowed us to find the complete poset of good dissections of $\mathcal{A}_{6,2,2}$ and $\mathcal{A}_{7,2,2}$, whose $f$-vectors read:

+These are exactly the $f$-vectors of the positive tropical Grassmannian $\Trop^+Gr_{3,6}$ and $\Trop^+Gr_{3,7}$, respectively.
+For higher values of $n$ and $k$, we have been able to find all (good) tilings, and our findings\footnote{We also included there the results for $Gr^{\geq 0}_{3,9}$ which, by using our conjectures, can be derived from \cite{Cachazo:2019xjx}.} are summarized in \cref{tab:table}.

-We observed that the f-vectors for good dissections of $\mathcal{A}_{6,2,2}$ and $\mathcal{A}_{7,2,2}$ do agree with the ones in the positive tropical Grassmannian.
-Moreover, for $\mathcal{A}_{8,2,2}$, we were able to check that the number of good triangulations agrees with the number of maximal cones in $\Trop^+Gr_{3,8}$.
-Starting from $n=9$, the number of good triangulations is larger than the number of maximal cones in positive tropical Grassmannian.
-It is indeed the first example where one can find good triangulations which are not regular.
-In particular, out of 346806 good triangulations (see table above), 96 are not regular.
-Similarly, for $k=3$ and $n=8$, 888 good triangulations of $\mathcal{A}_{8,3,2}$ are not regular.
-These correspond exactly to degenerate matrices found in \cite{Cachazo:2019xjx}.
+In particular, we observe that for $\mathcal{A}_{8,2,2}(Z)$ the number of good tilings agrees with the number of maximal cones in $\Trop^+Gr_{3,8}$.
+Starting from $n=9$, the number of good tilings is larger than the number of maximal cones in positive tropical Grassmannian.
+It is indeed the first example where one can find good tilings which are \emph{not regular}.
+In particular, out of $346806$ good tilings, $96$ are not regular.
+Similarly, for $k=3$ and $n=8$, $888$ good tilings of $\mathcal{A}_{8,3,2}(Z)$ are not regular.
+We note that these correspond exactly to degenerate matrices found in \cite{Cachazo:2019xjx}.

-We summarize all our finding for triangulations in \cref{tab:table}.
-We also included there the results for $Gr^+_{3,9}$ which, by using our conjectures, can be extracted from \cite{Cachazo:2019xjx}.